HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 ##### Supplying the $submit-attachment Operation Endpoint

-The Payer supplies the url endpoint as a Task input parameter.
-The Provider System will use this information as the endpoint for the [`$submit-attachment`] Operation to send the completed QestionnaireResponse.
+The Payer supplies the URL endpoint as a Task input parameter.
+The Provider System will use this information as the endpoint for the [`$submit-attachment`] Operation to send the completed QuestionnaireResponse.
+Note that the endpoint is not necessarily a FHIR RESTful server endpoint.

 <!-- If no url endpoint is supplied the attachments are provided either as references or contained Task resources and the requester needs to poll/subscribe to the Task to retrieve when done. -->